sgirabin/coursera-getting-and-cleaning-data/Codebook.md

 # Code Book

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This is a code book describes the variables, the data, and any transformations or work that you performed to clean up the data.

 ## The data source